janat08/socialNetwork/README.md

 undone:
+frontCover selector needs testing test images start end fields sync instances collections no more, arrays instead

+backlog
 background on walls
-3 subcategories pick for event geomap
+billing for google project

 done:
-fixed the forms, everything else seems to be working (I logged in with account that had nothing, so assumed nothing works)
+fixed the forms, everything else seems to be working (I logged in with account that had nothing, so assumed nothing works) 3 subcategories pick for event

 Schema
 user > post> owner> user